cetmix/cetmix-tower/cetmix_tower_server/readme/USAGE.md

   - **Commands**: Commands that will be executed in this flight plan.
 This field is read only

   Click the **Run** button to execute a flight plan.

   You can check the flight plan results in the `Cetmix Tower/Commands/Flight Plan Logs` menu.
+  Important!
+If you want to delete a command you need to delete all its logs manually before doing that.